faithkane3/storytelling/storytelling_notes.md

 - Narrative Science - Natural Language Generation.
 - Perform a Heuristic Evaluation - Assess the viz and note what works well and what could be improved.

-## Recommended Readings for Understanding the Science Behind the Human Brain
+## Recommended Readings for the Science Behind the Human Brain

 - This recommended reading provides some scientific explanation for why and how humans make decisions for reasons other than pure logic and facts.
 Emotion, behavioral factors, and psychological factors also play an important role in decision making, and this article touches on why we believe that to be true.
 Dawes, Robyn M., A Message From Psychologists to Economists: Mere Predictability Doesn’t Matter Like it Should (Without a Good Story Appended to it), Journal of Economic Behavior & Organization Vol. 39 (1999) 29-40

 - This article examines the intersection of emotion and storytelling in the context of human decision making.
 While this article focuses on the marketing context, much of the underlying information is true for storytelling across all disciplines.
 Luhn, Matthew, How to Put More Emotion in Storytelling: Digital Advertisers Have Forgotten How to Make People Feel Something, Advertising Age, 2016 (http://adage.com/article/digitalnext/put-emotion-storytelling/304463/)

 - This article from the VP of Research and Design at Tableau Software, Jock Mackinlay, confirms the importance of storytelling in making a human connection with data.
 The article provides some useful considerations for crafting data stories and reinforces many of the techniques included in this lesson.
 Mackinlay, Jock, Kosara, Robert, Wallace, Michelle, Data Storytelling: Using Visualization to Share the Human Impact of Numbers, Tableau Software (Mackinlay, Jock, Kosara, Robert, Wallace, Michelle, Data Storytelling: Using Visualization to Share the Human Impact of Numbers, Tableau)

 - This Harvard Business Review article emphasizes among other things, the importance of considering the audience when crafting data stories.
 Think about how the author describes the various audience profiles, and how you might incorporate that into your design checklist.
 Strikeleather, Jim, How to Tell a Story With Data, Harvard Business Review, 2013 (https://hbr.org/2013/04/how-to-tell-a-story-with-data)

 ## Key Metrics, Indicators, and Decision Triggers